Autarkieguide

 Depending on the application, there are different ideal solutions:

-Anyone who wants to be permanently self-sufficient on the road will hardly be able to avoid a lithium battery.
-The higher purchase price is worth it due to the long service life and lower weight.
+Anyone who wants to be permanently self-sufficient on the road will find a lithium battery almost indispensable.
+The higher purchase price is offset by the long lifespan and lighter weight.
 However, these figures are only guidelines – the actual battery capacity required always depends on the specific devices you want to power.
-Therefore, a detailed consultation and a precise calculation of your individual energy requirements are the best way to find the optimal solution for your vehicle.
+Therefore, a detailed consultation and a precise calculation of your individual energy needs are the best way to find the ideal solution for your vehicle.

 Outlook: Solar modules & charging technology - harnessing energy from the sun

-Now that you know the right battery for your vehicle, the next question arises: How do you charge them most efficiently?
+Now that you know the right battery for your vehicle, the next question is: What's the most efficient way to charge them?

-In part 3 of our series we look at:
+In part 3 of our series we will look at:

-- Whether an MPPT or PWM charge controller makes sense
+• Whether an MPPT or PWM charge controller is appropriate

-- Stay tuned – this way you’ll be well prepared for your independent power supply on the go!
+• Stay tuned – this way you'll be perfectly prepared for your independent power supply on the go!